-This fall, I will be Assistant Professor of History at York College of Pennsylvania, where I will teach courses in Early American and Public History.
+I am Assistant Professor of History at York College of Pennsylvania, where I will courses in Early American and Public History.

 In the past, I have taught at the University of Louisiana at Lafayette as a Visiting Assistant Professor, and at George Mason University as an Adjunct Instructor.
 At UL, I taught undergraduate courses in United States History and graduate courses in Digital Public History and Exhibit Development.
 At GMU, I taught courses in Western Civilization and World History, along with courses in American Cultures and Graduate Studies for the INTO Mason Program.